ravishwetha/addressbook-level3/doc/DeveloperGuide.md

 2. AddressBook shows a list of all existing tags
 3. User requests to rename a specific tag with a new name 4.
-a) the old tag is deleted
-b) a new one is created with the new name
+a) a new tag is created with the new name
+b) the old tag is deleted
 c) the persons are shifted
 Use case ends.
+5. Addressbook asks for confirmation
+6. User confirms

 **Extensions**